Last Updated on 2025-11-09

 Cons:

-- Some fish may not show significant color improvement because results can vary.
+- Some fish may not show significant color changes, as results vary.

 - TROPICAL FORMULATION: Highly digestible flake formula for use as staple food for all tropical fish.